 - Threatening suicide

 Self-harm is usually a symptom of a mental health disorder.
-It can be very scary to have to face something like this with a loved one, but help is available.
+It can be terrifying to face something like this with a loved one, but help is available.
 It starts with understanding the root cause of self-injurious behavior.

 The Link Between Depression and Self-Harm